ethereum/populus/docs/config.rst

 and the user-scope file for the environment configs, which apply to all your projects.

 When a configuration key exists in both the user-config and the project-config, the project-config overrides the user-config.
-However, progrmatically you have access to both configs and can decide in runtime to choose otherwise.
+However, programmatically you have access to both configs and can decide in runtime to choose otherwise.

 The ``$ populus init`` command writes a minimal ``project.json`` default file to the project directory.